 Living in Stuttgart-Weilimdorf

-Stuttgart's “green” district, Weilimdorf is just north of the city centre and has a relaxed atmosphere.
-The centre of the suburb boasts attractive medieval architecture, there are river walks and forested parks in the nearby area, and it's all linked conveniently to the centre via Landauer Straße U-Bahn station.
+Stuttgart's “green” district Weilimdorf is just north of the city centre and has a relaxed atmosphere.
+The centre of the suburb offers attractive medieval architecture, there are river walks and forested parks in the nearby area, and it's all linked conveniently to the centre via Landauer Straße U-Bahn station.

 Rent prices in Stuttgart-Weilimdorf

-Bad Canstatt is a lively neighbourhood with wide appeal.
-Anyone who values social activities and loves dining will appreciate the area, and nightlife fans will be in their element.
-Generally speaking, couples and young people seeking short-term rentals in Stuttgart flock to Bad Canstatt.
+Bad Cannstatt is a lively neighbourhood with a wide appeal.
+Anyone who values social activities and loves dining will appreciate the area, and lovers of the nightlife will be in their element.
+Generally speaking, couples and young people seeking short-term rentals in Stuttgart flock to Bad Cannstatt.

 Living in Stuttgart-Mitte

-Mitte offers exceptional culture and nightlife, hosting most of Stuttgart's leading nightclubs, galleries and theatres.
-It's a great area for singles with something to do every night.
+Mitte has an exceptional culture and nightlife, hosting most of Stuttgart's leading nightclubs, galleries, and theatres.
+It's a great area for singles and offers something to do every night.